KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/withdraw-or-send-funds-using-atomicdex-mobile.md

 # How to Withdraw or Send Funds Using AtomicDEX Mobile

-- Click on the coin you want to send from "Portfolio" page then press on "SEND" button
+- On the "Portfolio" page, click on the coin you want to send and press the "SEND" button

 <div style="margin: 2rem; text-align: center; width: 80%">